 The DIVA only asks about the core symptoms of ADHD required to make the DSM-IV diagnosis of ADHD, and does not ask about other co-occurring psychiatric symptoms, syndromes or disorders.
 However comorbidity is commonly seen in both children and adults with ADHD, in around 75% of cases.
 For this reason, it is important to complete a general psychiatric assessment to enquire about commonly co-occurring symptoms, syndromes and disorders.
 The most common mental health problems that accompany ADHD include anxiety, depression, bipolar disorder, substance abuse disorders and addiction, sleep problems and personality disorders, and all these should be investigated.
 This is needed to understand the full range of symptoms experienced by the individual with ADHD; and also for the differential diagnosis, to exclude other major psychiatric disorders as the primary cause of ‘ADHD symptoms’ in adults.

 The DIVA 2.0 is a publication of the DIVA Foundation, The Hague, The Netherlands, August 2010 and copies are also available in 18 other languages.
-These and further information are available from the Diva Foundation (accessed 9/5/2017).

 Other Adult ADHD Rating Scales